roysushmita/8-weeks-SQL-challenge/Case study#5/Findings.md

 | Young Adults  | Families     | 1770889293          | 4.47                     |

-From the above table, it can be seen that unknown category in demography and age_band contributes the most to the retail sales.
+From the above table, it can be seen that "unknown" category in both demography and age_band makes the most signification contribution to the Retail sales.

 --9.
 Can we use the avg_transaction column to find the average transaction size for each year for Retail vs Shopify?
 If not - how would you calculate it instead?
 ```